 I’ve just done a Ford commercial for the BMAX where I high dive through a car suspended in the air.

-BHH: The person I’m doubling now is probably in the best shape I’ve ever seen, so it’s very difficult for me.
+BHH.
+The person I’m doubling now is probably in the best shape I’ve ever seen, so it’s very difficult for me.
 I try and stick to what I know from gymnastics, which is my own bodyweight — chin ups, dips, press-ups, squats, all my own bodyweight.
-I feel a lot stronger and more athletic doing it that way rather than lifiting weights.
+I feel a lot stronger and more athletic doing it that way rather than lifting weights.